Final Assembly

 Make sure to QC the wheel before moving on to the

-.
+drive-motor-cover.
 Place the feeder with the set wheel back onto the gundam jig, hold the forward button, and listen/look for friction from the wheel as it cycles. -

 Remember that the drive motors can also make strange sounds from its own gears.
 Note what sounds come from the motor.